Archive for the 'Libraries' tag

 Edgewood Catalog screenshot

 Visually, I designed the new catalog to have an appearance that compliments the look of the library’s web site (with a similar header and footer on each page).
 Marketing types would probably use the word “branding” here somewhere.
 Some new features have also been unveiled along with the catalog’s new look.
-Check out the news blurb from the library web site for details.

 Computers in Libraries 2006